opheliamoreau/HouseMusicProject1/README.md

 ## Resources Used
 - Earsketch Website
 - Access to a computer and WiFi
-- Sound and code libraries (provided by Earsketch)
 - Basic understanding of Python
 - Basic understanding of music theory (rhythm, melody) to create a complex and engaging prototype
 - Earsketch tutorials to learn how to use the platform effectively, and making use of the Musical Coding Resource page on Canvas.

 ## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+Earsketch features used:
+- Coding Integration
+- Music Composition Tools
+- Sound and Code Library
+- Learning Resources

 ## Screenshots